Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/laboratory-assignment.md

 - Enable a learner to develop the skills needed conduct experiments and use experimental results to present and defend judgements about the efficiency, effectiveness, and correctness of discrete structures implemented in Python.

+Using the Python functions in a textbook as a starting point, laboratory assignments invite you to complete tasks like the following:

+- Use a text editor and a terminal window to design, implement, test, and use a new Python function, recording its output when provided with different inputs and explaining why you decided to implement it in the chosen fashion.

+- After using a text editor and a terminal window to refactor the implementation of a Python function to ensure that it strikes the right balance between understandability, generalizability, and specialization, justify your decisions in technical writing.

+- Use a text editor and a terminal window to design, implement, test, and use an experimentation framework to run experiments to evaluate the Python function.
+  Using the data collected from experiments, critique the implementation of the Python function as you consider, for instance, its efficiency and correctness.